 This is a motherboard header, which is used to plug in the audio cable originating from most PC chassis to allow audio to be recorded from or played through the audio connectors on the chassis.
 This header has a connector that looks similar to USB2 and will use the standard "HD Audio" jack.
-Some systems may have two headers: one labeled HD Audio, and one labeled AC'97 - an AC'97 cable is not compatible with this header on the Z390 DARK.
+Some systems may have two headers: one labeled HD Audio, and one labeled AC'97 - this header is not compatible with AC'97.